abbaspour/replate/readme.md

         - Creates an invitation row in SelfServiceSSOInvitations table. `link` and `auth0_link_id` are from the Auth0 management API call response.
         - updates the Organization record in D1 with. sets `sso_status` to `invited`.
-    - Permissions: Requires an admin workforce token with scope `create:sso_invitations`.
+    - Permissions: Requires an admin workforce token with permission `create:sso_invitations`.
     - Response: `{ "invitation_id": "inv_123", "auth0_org_id": "org_abc123", "link": "https://invitation-link" }`

 - **`GET /organizations/{orgId}/sso-invitations`**: Lists invitations for the organization and their current statuses.